About the course

 “A very supportive alliance.
 Talented staff with a passion to teach people how to teach” MM/ Drama Achieve School Direct Trainee

 We provide Schools Direct Initial Teacher Training in primary and secondary education.
-Working in partnership with three universities: University of Leicester, Loughborough University, and Warwick University.
+Working in partnership with the Leicestershire SCITT and three university partners : University of Leicester, Loughborough University, and Warwick University.
 All courses lead to Qualified Teacher Status (QTS), Post Graduate Certificate in Education (PGCE) and Masters Credits.

 “The training sessions were relevant and pragmatic.
 As well as the content it was always great to meet up with other Achieve trainees” AD /Science -Achieve School Direct Trainee